August Full Moon 2026: Sturgeon Moon Dims During a Lunar Eclipse

 • Southern Hemisphere: Snow Moon, Storm Moon, Hunger Moon, Wolf Moon

-When is the next Full Moon in 2023?
+When Is the Full Moon in August 2026: Bottom Line

 Trustpilot